More about: 10 Best Things to Do in Aberdeen

 2. Taste authentic Scottish gin at a distillery in Aberdeen

-If you love distilled spirits or are open to trying new flavors, you can venture out and taste authentic Scottish gin during your stay in the city.
+If you love distilled spirits or are open to trying new flavors, you can venture out to taste authentic Scottish gin during your stay in the city.
 To do so, you'll need to visit an establishment on your own or book a guided tour of a gin distillery in Aberdeen.
-The activity consists of a tasting experience where you will learn about this drink and how it is made.
+The activity consists of a tasting experience where you will learn about this drink and its production process.

 Whether you go alone or with an expert guide, the idea is to visit one of the distilleries in the city.
-There, you can try different types of gin and learn about the techniques used to make it.
-All this while the head distiller shares their knowledge on the subject.
+There, you can taste several types of gin and learn about the techniques used to produce the drink.
+All this while the head distiller shares his knowledge on the subject.

-During the experience, you will also hear about the history of distillation in the city, which over the centuries has made this practice a tradition, becoming one of the leading places in gin production.
-You will also most likely end up making your own personalized gin, with your favorite flavors, herbs, and aromas, which you can take home to enjoy with your loved ones.
+During the experience, it is common to also hear facts about the history of distillation in the city, which over the centuries has made this practice a tradition, to the point of becoming one of the leading places in gin production.
+You will also most likely end up making your own personalized gin, with your preferred flavors, herbs, and aromas, which you can take home to enjoy with your loved ones.

 Useful information